moussan/AWS-DDOS-Playbooks/README.md

 Objective: Enhance security policies and governance based on attack insights.
 Steps:
-A. Review IAM policies and ensure least privilege is enforced.
+- Review IAM policies and ensure least privilege is enforced.
-B. Update NACLs, Security Groups, and WAF rules based on attack patterns.
+- Update NACLs, Security Groups, and WAF rules based on attack patterns.
-C. Incorporate new insights into security training and policies.
+- Incorporate new insights into security training and policies.

 **Outcome: Improved security posture and updated governance framework.**